simplecto/ghost-compose/README.md

 These files are hard-coded to my settings (hey, my repo, my rules).
 I will accept pull requests for fixing that...

+## My Workflow
+If there is a file I want to link or shar in the blog:

+  1. Login on the filebrowser app (files.simplecto.com)
+  1. Upload the file
+  1. Generate the download link, copy
+  1. Goto my blog post
+  1. Paste in the link.
+  1. Done